-All wineries utilizing the LODI RULES for Sustainable Winegrowing seal and/or other references to the certification program on their bottle or other marketing materials must adhere to specific policies, including a minimum content of certified grapes in the wine (85%).
+All wineries utilizing a LODI RULES for Sustainable Winegrowing seal and/or other references to the certification program on their bottle or other marketing materials must adhere to specific policies, including a minimum content of certified grapes in the wine (85%).
 For this reason, all grower applicants are asked on their application to provide the names of all wineries that are expected to receive grapes from the vineyards being certified.
+Contact the LWC (209.367.4727) for permission and information on proper use of the LODI RULES or CALIFORNIA RULES seal.